UpdateCommand/update/README.md

 ### Special options for project manifests

-Some of the update programs read project manifests:
+Some of the update programs can read project manifests:

 * `update-cargo-crate` looks for `<config>/update-cargo-crate/manifests/*`